carbonblack/carbon-black-cloud-sdk-python/docs/workload.rst

 ---------------------------

 .. note::
-  This functionality is not available for vSphere compute resources.
+  This functionality is not available for vCenter compute resources.

 By calling the ``summarize()`` method on the query object returned by ``select()``, after setting search criteria, a summary of compute resources may be generated.
 The fields which may be summarized